ja-tk/1HP_NN/README.md

 - run main.py

     ```
-    python main.py --dataset_raw NAME_OF_DATASET --problem 2stages
+    python main.py --dataset_raw NAME_OF_DATASET --problem PROBLEM
-    ```

     optional arguments:
+    --problem: use '2stages' for 2D and '3d' for 3D (default '2stages').
+3D is only implemented for the 1st stage!
-    --inputs: make sure, they are the same as in the model (default `gksi`)
+    --inputs: make sure, they are the same as in the model (default 'gksi')
-    --visualize: visualize the results (default `False`)
+    --visualize: visualize the results (default 'False')
-    --len_box: length in y-direction that the datapoints should be cut off (default `256`).
-Make sure, this number is less or equal to the length of the simulation run.
+    --epochs: number of epochs to train
+    --device: 'cuda:0' or 'cuda:1' etc. or 'cpu' (default 'cuda:0')
+    --destination: define a user specific name for the destination folder of the trained model (default build from dataset name + inputs)
+    --notes: string input to get a 'notes.txt' file in model folder

 ## Infer a 1st stage model:
 - run main.py:

     ```
-    python main.py --dataset_raw NAME_OF_DATASET --case test --model PATH_TO_MODEL (after "runs/") --problem 2stages
+    python main.py --dataset_raw NAME_OF_DATASET --case test --model PATH_TO_MODEL (after "runs/") --problem PROBLEM

     optional arguments:
+    --problem: use '2stages' for 2D and '3d' for 3D (default '2stages').
+3D is only implemented for the 1st stage!
-    --inputs: make sure, they are the same as in the model (default `gksi`)
+    --inputs: make sure, they are the same as in the model (default 'gksi')
-    --visualize: visualize the results (default `False`)
+    --visualize: visualize the results (default 'False')
+    --destination: define a user specific name for the destination folder of the trained model (default build from dataset name + inputs)
+    --notes: string input to get a 'notes.txt' file in model folder
     ```

 ## Training a 2nd stage model (2HP-NN): !excluded on this branch!
 - for running a 2HP-NN you need the prepared 2HP-dataset in datasets_prepared_dir_2hp (paths.yaml)
 - for preparing 2HP-NN: expects that 1HP-NN exists and trained on; for 2HP-NN (including preparation) run main.py with the following arguments: